Model-independent measurement of the absolute magnitude of Type Ia Supernovae with gravitational-wave sources: Calibrating the empirical relation of SNIa with GW170817

 We first illustrate if it is possible to auto-calibrate the empirical relation by SNIa data alone.
 Using the SNIa data at $z<0.05$, and employing the revised CosmoMC package, we obtain the marginalized constraints on the five parameters, which are listed in Table \ref{table1}.
 We find that the uncertainties of the absolute luminosity, the Hubble constant and the deceleration parameter are all large, which indicates that the auto-calibration of the empirical relation is impossible.
 The traditional calibration method uses Cepheid observations, which share the same host galaxies with some SNIa in low-$z$ range.
 However, as mentioned above, this Cepheid calibration depends on other calibration methods in the lower redshift, i.e. the trigonometric parallax method.
 In addition, the Cepheid calibration also suffers from various uncertainties.

-In this Letter, we calibrate the empirical relation by combining the GW170817 and the low-$z$ SNIa data.
+In this article, we calibrate the empirical relation by combining the GW170817 and the low-$z$ SNIa data.
 The total $\chi^2$ is the sum of $\chi^2_{\rm GW}$ and $\chi^2_{\rm SN}$.
 Adopting the SNIa in different low-$z$ ranges, from $z_{\max}=0.05$ to $z_{\max}=0.2$, we derive the constraints on the parameter set, which are all listed in Table \ref{table1}.
 We find that the constraints of all the parameters are nearly the same for the case with SNIa at $z<0.05$ and those at $z<0.1$.
 The uncertainty of $M_{\rm B}$ reduces to around $0.3$ magnitude, becoming comparable with the traditional Cepheid calibration method, which follows the calibration accuracy $\sigma_{M_{\rm B}}\simeq(0.1\sim 0.2)$ magnitude \cite{riess2011}.
-Since the uncertainty $\sigma_{M_{\rm B}}$ is inversely proportional to the square root of the total number of GW events, we anticipate that by observing dozens of GW170817-like events, one could obtain similar calibration accuracy as for the traditional Cepheid calibration method.
 In Fig. \ref{f1}, we plot the 2-dimensional uncertainties contours for $M_{\rm B}$-$h_0$ and $M_{\rm B}$-$q_0$.
 Note that the constraint on $q_0$ is weak by the low-$z$ observations, where we set $q_0$ in the range of $q_0\in(-0.7,-0.4)$ in the analysis.
 In addition, we find that the constraints on the calibration parameters, as well as the cosmological parameters, are completely consistent with those of Cepheid calibration.
 For instance, we find that, although the uncertainty is still similarly large, the central value of $h_0$ becomes slightly larger than that derived from GW data alone \cite{GW170817Nature}, which supports the traditional Cepheid calibration method.
 This result hints that the tension between the SNIa and the CMB datasets in deriving the $h_0$ value still exists, which should not be caused by the Cepheid calibration method.
 If considering the SNIa data in a larger range, i.e. $z<0.2$, we find that the constraints on the parameters are also consistent in $1\sigma$ confidence level.
 However, in accordance to previous work \cite{SNIa-data}, we find that the central values of $b$ and $c$ become slightly smaller, which may give a hint on the evolution of the empirical relation of SNIa.
 We expect that future, and more precise, GW calibration can solve the issue.